mcuellar/tailorai/README.md

-# TailorAI - AI-Powered Resume Optimizer
+# TuneIt - AI-Powered Resume Optimizer

-TailorAI is an AI-powered job application assistant that helps users track applications, auto-format job descriptions into markdown, and intelligently tailor resumes to match each job using OpenAI.
+TuneIt is an AI-powered job application assistant that helps users track applications, auto-format job descriptions into markdown, and intelligently tailor resumes to match each job using OpenAI.

 ## Features